Who should attend?

 - The powerful computer infrastructure available at the conference center will be used (no personal laptops are required/allowed)

-Day 1: Linux as a scientific tool - Get to know the environment
+Day 1: Linux as a scientific tool - Go beyond the graphical user interface!

 - General introduction to data analysis